 Jim Deters admits that he sometimes refers to Gravity Haus as Galvanize, and to be fair, the two concepts are similar.
 Galvanize is a company Deters co-founded in 2011 as a hub for tech entrepreneurs.
 Gravity Haus, which Deters will debut in Breckenridge this month, also aims to be an epicenter, but for the outdoorsy set.
 The other big difference?
 Deters believes he’s learned enough from Galvanize’s failures to ensure that Gravity Haus succeeds.

-A coding school, co-working space, and startup incubator, Galvanize has grown to eight locations around the country, raised more than $167 million in venture capital, and currently employs 336 people.
-As Galvanize took off, Deters didn’t hide his ambitions: In May 2017, he told the Denver Business Journal it could become “the people’s MIT.”
+A coding school, co-working space, and startup incubator, Galvanize has grown to eight locations around the country, raised more than $167 million in venture capital, and currently employs 336 people (on January 27, 2020, Galvanize sold for $165 million to Virginia-based K12 Inc.) As Galvanize took off, Deters didn’t hide his ambitions: In May 2017, he told the Denver Business Journal it could become “the people’s MIT.”
 Just four months later, however, trouble emerged when the company announced it would lay off 11 percent of its workforce.
 At the same time, the board of directors asked Deters to step down as CEO.

 Since leaving Galvanize, where he’s still a shareholder, Deters has started a gym called Dryland Sports Co as well as Unravel Coffee, both in the Virginia Village neighborhood.
 Gravity Haus, though, is his return to big ideas.
 “What Galvanize was to democratizing access to skills,” Deters says, “Gravity Haus is to democratizing access to the Colorado lifestyle.”